vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Resilience is not about overcoming, but becoming." - Sheryl Sandberg
 - "The only way to deal with fear is to face it head on." - Anonymous
 - "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
--
 - "Out of difficulties grow miracles." - Jean de La Bruyère

-I hope these categories and quotes help in organizing and expanding your collection!

-Certainly!
-Here’s a curated list of inspiring quotes across various themes to further enhance your collection:

 ## Self-Belief and Confidence